Jim Hundertmark, Principal, Grades 9-10

 B.S.
 Elementary Education, Minor in Physical Education

-Mrs. Pittman has eight years of experience serving as a substitute teacher and several additional years of experience serving as an art therapist for students in grades K-6.
+Mrs. Pittman has nine years of experience serving as a substitute teacher and several additional years of experience serving as an art therapist for students in grades K-6.
 She is passionate about sports and teaching students how to care for their bodies through physical education and positive choices.